senoam/TA-Automation/README.md

 Positive:

 1. Verify Registration and Success Login
+   Expected Result: User is registered and logged in.
+Data is recorded in the Menu page.

-2. Verify If There are More than One Account Registered
+2. Verify If There are More than One Account Registered Expected Result: New user data is registered and logged in.
+Data is recorded in the Menu page with the existing data is still present.

 Negative:

 1. Verify Invalid Password on Login
+   Expected Result: Fail to Login

 2. Verify Email not registered on Login
+   Expected Result: Fail to Login

 3. Verify Empty Email on Login
+   Expected Result: Fail to Login

 4. Verify Empty fields when Registering
+   Expected Result: Fail to Register

-5. Verify Email Already Exists when Registering
+5. Verify Email Already Exists when Registering Expected Result: Fail to Register